Nek5000/NekDoc/source/tutorials/multi_rans.rst

 With regards to RANS initialization; ``m_id=4`` selects the :math:`k-\tau` RANS model and ``w_id=2`` selects the wall distance computing algorithm. :math:`k` and :math:`\tau` fields are stored in the 3rd and 4th index, respectively, specified with ``ifld_k`` and ``ifld_omega``.
 Set ``ifcoeffs`` to ``.true.`` only if user specified RANS coefficients are required.
-For details on the RANS related parameters, refer :ref:`rans` tutorial.
+For details on the RANS related parameters, refer :ref:`tutorial_rans` tutorial.

 :Note:
 	``rans_init`` must be called after populating ``cbc`` array

 For RANS simulation, diffusion coefficients are assigned in the ``uservp`` routine.
-The routine used here remains nearly identical to the :ref:`rans` tutorial:
+The routine used here remains nearly identical to the :ref:`tutorial_rans` tutorial:

 .. literalinclude:: multi_rans/inlet_bundle/inlet_bundle.usr
 	:language: fortran